 Massage therapists in particular are prone to delusions of grandeur that they can feel (palpate1) things in flesh that ordinary mortals cannot.
 I had an instructor in massage therapy college2 who promised the class that we would learn to detect “a grain of sand through a telephone book, and a hand on the other side of a wall.”
-In the flakier regions of the world of massage, the palpation pretension often blends smoothly with an earnest belief in “energy fields” and extrasensory perception.
+A website promises you’ll have “x-ray” hands (and be pain-free!) after just thirty days of practicing hair-feeling.3 In the flakier regions of the world of massage, the palpation pretension often blends smoothly with an earnest belief in “energy fields” and extrasensory perception.
 When that teacher spoke of detecting hands through walls, she was talking about picking up on auras and such, not infrared radiation or vibrations.
-Jedi palpation tricks!3
+Jedi palpation tricks!4

 Knowledge of anatomy, and skill in feeling it, is real and valuable.
 I can’t feel a grain of sand through a wall, but after years of practice I certainly can find your infraspinatus muscle.
 In the dark, in about three seconds.
 Through a thick towel.
 However, therapists do often fool themselves into thinking they are feeling things under their hands that are not actually there, or things that might be there but cannot possibly be detected with any reliability.
 They do this because of pride, ideological zeal, good intentions, wishful thinking, and active imaginations.